Jaken1735/DD2412_DLA_FinalProject/README.md

 ### 3. Download Dataset

-- The project uses the CIFAR-100 dataset, which will be automatically downloaded via PyTorch when running the code.
+- The project uses the CIFAR-100 dataset, which will be automatically downloaded via PyTorch when running training.py.
-- Alternatively, download CIFAR-100 manually and place it in the appropriate directory.
-Update the dataset path in the configuration file if necessary.
+- Alternatively, you can use pre-saved data included in the repository.

 ### 4. Run the Code
 **Fine-Tune Classifier (Optional):**